pascalSvet/try-zipy-svet-clone/svet-zipy/svet-zipy/TestCases_detailedSteps/Favorites tests.md

     -open deals page
     -move mouse over one of the thumbnails
-      // if correct, the pin button is visible:
+    **if correct, the pin button is visible:

   **correct colors of favorite-pin button**